sghpjuikit/player/README.md

 building & use:

+Currently, there is no executable for download as it requires proper documentation of the features and guide for use.
+Coming soon.

 The provided files are all source files and the working directory containing application data.
-In order to properly build and run the application the working folder should be set up in the prject's settings in the IDE.
+In order to properly build and run the application the working folder should be set up in the project's settings in the IDE.
+Librares needed to import to be able to build the project are included in lib folder.

 Proper manuals and HOWTOs will be provided later.